 Building Your Survival Library

-When it comes to stocking your Kindle or tablet with survival related information, I definitely have some recommendations.
+When it comes to stocking your Kindle or tablet with survival-related information, I definitely have some recommendations.
 This is far from an exhaustive list, but it is a great start for anyone interested in building a good foundation on a Bug Out Kindle.
-I’ve divided these suggestions into 6 main categories: Survival Skills, Shelter, Water, Fire, Food, First Aid, and Documents.
+I’ve divided these suggestions into six main categories: Survival Skills, Shelter, Water, Fire, Food, First Aid, and Documents.

 These are titles that discuss a variety of well-rounded survival skills.
 Many of them are complete survival manuals, and therefore touch on all 6 categories mentioned above.

 This is a classic wilderness survival book originally written in the 50s.
 It’s packed full of practical wilderness survival skills revolving around shelter, water, fire, and food.
 Bradford wrote several other outdoor skills books worth considering as well.

 Wilderness Survival by Gregory J. Davenport

 Greg is an Air Force SERE (Survival, Evasion, Resistance and Escape) specialist and this is one of the best books written on the subject.
 His discussion and illustrations of protection, sustenance, signaling, travel, and health is as good as it gets.

 This is a very straightforward and to-the-point survival manual with field-tested survival techniques bought and paid for by hard-earned US tax dollars.
 This manual is packed full of great survival know-how and should be in every survival library.

 This book is packed full of practical pioneer-type homesteading skills such as growing food, canning, keeping chickens, generating energy, and herbal medicine.
 This is a great read for anyone interested in the nuts and bolts of living like our grandparents did at the turn of the century.

 Basic Safe Travel and Boreal Handbook by Mors Kochanski